-Supply and demand in the related markets, adverse economic conditions and other unfavorable factors may have a significant adverse effect on multifamily properties and cash flow.
-Each seller that sells loans to us makes various representations and warranties about itself and the loans.
-For a description of the subjects covered by these representations and warranties, see "FANNIE MAE PURCHASE PROGRAM-Seller Representations and Warranties" below.
-If these representations and warranties were not true when made, we may require the seller to purchase the affected loans from your pool at any time.
+Each seller that sells multifamily mortgage loans to us makes various representations and warranties about itself and the loans.
+For a description of the subjects covered by these representations and warranties, see "FANNIE MAE PURCHASE PROGRAM-Seller Representations and Warranties."
+If these representations and warranties were not true when they were made, we may require the seller to purchase the affected loans from your pool at any time.
 The affected loans could include some or all of the loans in your pool.

-When a loan is purchased from a pool, its stated principal balance is passed through to certificateholders on the distribution date in the month following the month of purchase.
-Thus, a breach of a representation and warranty may accelerate the payment of principal on your certificates.
-See "YIELD, MATURITY AND PREPAY-MENT CONSIDERATIONS-Maturity and Prepayment Considerations-Prepayments-Purchases of Loans from Pools" below.
+When a loan is purchased from a pool, its stated principal balance, together with accrued interest, is passed through to the related certificateholders on the distribution date in the month following the month of purchase.
+Thus, a breach of a representation and warranty may accelerate the rate of payment of principal on your certificates.
+See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Maturity and Prepayment Considerations-Prepayments-Purchases of Loans from Pools."
 Moreover, no prepayment premium is payable to certificateholders in this case.